Famous Egyptian Goddesses of Love: Isis, Hathor, and Their Significance

 Hathor: The Goddess of Joy, Beauty, and Love

-Origins and Attributes of Hathor
+Origins and attributes of Hathor

 Hathor, often associated with love, beauty, music, and joy, was one of the most ancient and revered goddesses in Egyptian mythology.
 Her name means “House of Horus,” which refers to her role as a mother or protector of Horus, but she also embodied the celestial aspect of the sky and stars.
 Hathor’s worship can be traced back to early dynastic Egypt, where she was honored as a cow goddess, symbolizing motherhood and fertility.